 |Lyle's White Wash Truck|

 Hunting was Lyle's other passion.
-When school and farm work allowed, he would take his dog Shep into the field and woods, hunting fox, coon and other wild animals, even treeing a skunk at times.
+When school and farm work allowed, he would take his dog Shep into the field and woods, hunting fox, raccoon and other wild animals, even treeing a skunk at times.
 Lyle continued to hunt throughout his life and, since he worked seven days a week for many years, Lyle focused on raccoon, which he could hunt at night.

 Lyle was educated in the Sardinia schools and graduated from Sardinia High School as class Valedictorian on June 25, 1930.
 The subject of his valedictory speech was Thomas Edison.
-We were told that Lyle wanted to attend college.
-However, this was the time of the Great Depression and, anyway, his father could see no use of a college education.
+We were told that Lyle wanted to attend college, however, this was the time of the Great Depression and, anyway, his father could see no use of a college education.
 Lyle therefore continued to help on the farm while beginning an independent career white washing barns.